How to Stop a Panic Attack

 - Be there for them: Reassure your loved one that you are there for them.
 Remind them that they are safe and that this is temporary.
 Validate and listen to what they feel as you see them through the attack.

 - Ask them for what they need: Everyone experiences panic attacks in a different way.
 Some people may already have their own coping mechanisms; some want to talk, while others prefer to remain silent.
 So don’t make assumptions—ask about what they need and respect such needs.

 - Help ground them: Encourage them to breathe and focus on their senses to reconnect with reality (i.e., textures, a focal point, a smell).

 - Be mindful and compassionate: Stay calm and aware of your reaction.
 Show compassion and avoid shaming them or denying their experience.

 Treatment for Panic Attacks at Madison Park Psychological Services NYC

 At Madison Park Psychological Services, we offer therapy for panic attacks to help you navigate these scary episodes and find the balance you desire.
 We provide a tailored approach to teens and adults in NYC, combining Eastern and Western traditions.
 Our licensed staff uses Cognitive Behavioral Therapy (CBT) and other evidence-based modalities to address these debilitating symptoms.
 Treatment begins with a consultation.
 We will gather your information to pair you with the best therapist and therapy modality according to your needs.

-Our therapy services are delivered in-person and online through teletherapy.
+Our therapy services are delivered online through teletherapy.
 If you or your loved ones are experiencing panic attacks, we are here to support you.
 We can help you regain control and stillness for a peaceful life.
 Ready to get started?
 Call us at 212-506-5935 or contact us to book an appointment.